Correcaminos Got Hitched

 It now makes me a bit more optimistic to know that, the next time we visit the North Rim, at least we will be able to drive and camp there without a tailpipe.
 Maybe, perhaps, possibly, hopefully... if other tourists see our setup... it will inspire them to emulate it.

-As an addendum, I should state that the biggest challenge for the Lees-ure Lite was installing a wiring harness for its lights.
+I should state that the biggest challenge for the Lees-ure Lite was installing a wiring harness for its lights.
 I didn’t mention it in my EcoHitch post, but I also tackled that task at the same time so that I could string the wires behind Correcaminos’ rear bumper directly to the hitch area.
 For those interested in the process, below are photos and commentary of the steps taken:

 Funny thing: what stymied me the most was trying to figure out how to unplug the Model 3’s wire connections.
 For example, to pull apart the tail light plug behind the felt in the trunk sidewalls, do you pry its tab out with a screwdriver?
 Push it in?